Paambhu Sattai: Production

 Production of the film began in late 2014, with Bobby Simha and Keerthy Suresh signed on to play the lead roles in Adam Dasan's first film.
-The film was initially started as a joint venture between Manobala's Picture House studio and Magic Frames, consisting of Listin Stephen, Sarathkumar and Raadhika.
+The film was initially started as a joint venture between Manobala's Picture House studio and Magic Frames, consisting of Listin Stephen, Sarathkumar and Radhika.
 Muktha Bhanu finished filming her scenes in March 2015, and revealed that she would portray a salesgirl.
 The film was completed in mid-2015 and dubbing work was underway by July 2015.

 After a long production delay, it was announced that the film had been sold to K. Gangadharan of Cinema City, who planned to release the film in December 2016.
 Following further delays, the film was released with the assistance of Abi & Abi Pictures during March 2017.

 Soundtrack

 Playback singer Ajeesh composed both songs and background score for this film, making his composing debut.
 His work on the film prompted the lead actor Bobby Simha to sign him on for his home production, Vallavanukkum Vallavan (2017).